permissionx/CascadeSim/README.md

 ## Known issues
 * Cannot extract defect for too many cases (may over 500) at once.
-Splitting the execuation into mutiple times by modify `extract_defect.py` can solve this problem temporarily.
+Splitting the execuation into mutiple times by modifying `extract_defect.py` can solve this problem temporarily.

 ## Things to do
 * Update the OVITO interfact to 3.x.